justinmoon/wallets/m5stack/README.md

 ### `cli.py`

 We've been using rshell's `repl` command so far to communicate with out device's serial port.
-But we'll need a python CLI to build a convenient wallet.
+But we'll need a python CLI to build a bitcoin wallet.
 Let's prototype that as well.
 Enter the following into a `cli.py` on your desktop machine:

 ```
 import sys